Billionaire Boy: Characters

 Miss Spite: Joe's strict teacher.
 When Joe gets litter duty, Len Spud (his dad) gets Miss Spite sacked.

-Mrs Trafe: The disgusting dinner lady who enjoys the company of Joe, Bob and Lauren, but not anyone else, and deliberately cooks disgusting food, like deep-fried Blu-Tack.
+Mrs Trafe: The disgusting Lunch lady who enjoys the company of Joe, Bob and Lauren, but not anyone else, and deliberately cooks disgusting food, like deep-fried Blu-Tack.
 She takes plastic surgery to look young again after Joe lends her money to 'fix' her limping posture.

 Reception

 Billionaire Boy received positive praise from reviews by newspapers such as The Guardian and The Express.
 The story has mainly been described as hilarious yet touching, as have Walliams' other books.

 Adaptations

 Television film adaptation

 After the success of the TV film adaptations of Mr Stink and Gangsta Granny, Walliams announced that The Boy in the Dress and Billionaire Boy would be made into television films.

 The adaptation aired on New Year's Day 2016 at 7pm on BBC One.
 It was seen by 6.34 million viewers, making it the 17th most watched programme on BBC One for the week ending 3 January 2016 and the 21st most watched across all UK TV channels.

 The cast for the adaptation is as follows: